GriffithUniLibrary/redcap-intro-old-23/content/11-resources.md

 ---
-nav_order: 9
+nav_order: 11
-title: Resources and support
+title: Summary
-topics: Summary
+topics: Topics covered; Further learning; Support resources
 ---

 This workshop has focused on getting your project set up and enabling a survey instrument quickly, covering some of the most useful features of REDCap along the way.
-But REDCap is an extensive program and there are a number of things we just didn’t have the time to cover.
+But REDCap is an extensive program!
+There are a number of things we just didn’t have the time to cover.

 ### What we’ve done and what we haven’t